tahirjilani/delivery-list/README.md

 # delivery-list
+/*
+This repository can be used to study the following:

-An Example of Android Architecture Components
+An Example of Android Architecture Components using Java.
+Paging library using Database, network and PagedList.
+An Example of PagedList.BoundaryCallback

+*/